-Clara Tosetti (1989), Programme Assistant, UNIDEE - University of Ideas.
+Clara Tosetti (1989), Programme Coordinator, UNIDEE - University of Ideas.

 Graduate in Architecture (Polytechnic of Milan, 2014), in 2016 she obtained a Master in Economics and Management of the Art and Cultural Heritage at the Business School of the Sole 24 Ore specializing in the areas of communication, organization of exhibitions and cultural events and educational programs.

 During the Master she has co-curated the exhibition “Legàmi” at the Carcano Theatre in Milan that probed the different types of bonds between women.

 She worked for the Studio Art&Co. in Turin collaborating in organizing the exhibition “Sigmar Polke” at Palazzo Grassi in Venice and by accompanying the contemporary art advisoring and cataloguing for prestigious private collections.

 Clara has always been interested in the links between art and public space and how this might relate to the individual and collective growth to create the identity of a community that is both local and global.